This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Add the pasta sauce and seasonings – bring to the boil, then reduce to a simmer for 20-30 minutes.

-In each pan, layer ingredients in order (see pictures):
+In a 9×13 pan, layer ingredients in order (see pictures):

-Bake in a preheated oven (350 degrees) for about 30 minutes, or until it bubbles around the top/sides.
+Bake in a preheated oven (350 degrees) on the middle rack for about 30 minutes, or until it bubbles around the top/sides.